 Student Loan Forbearance

-As of Sept.
-30 under the CARES Act, the terms for student loan forbearance are up.
+Originally, under the CARES Act, the terms for student loan forbearance were slated to end on Sept.
+30. However, the new deferment period extends until January 31, 2022.
 Until then, no interest will accrue on loans and you do not have to pay on monthly payments.
 However, just like with your mortgage payment, forbearance doesn’t eliminate what you owe, it just gives you a grace period.
 You can repay your forbearance balance in one lump sum, or it can be added to your loan balance.
 If you find you’re still unable to pay your student loans, it’s possible to apply for deferment.
 During this time, interest on federally subsidized loans will not accrue, while any interest on unsubsidized loans will be added to your loan.

 Credit Card Forbearance